ALib C++ Library

 • If the desired new size is 0, then the currently allocated buffer will be disposed and the object's state is nulled.

-• If the current buffer's life-cycle is managed externally (e.g. was set using SetBuffer(TChar*,integer,integer,lang::Responsibility) with parameter responsibility being Responsibility::KeepWithSender), this method will replace the buffer by a new one, even if the new requested size is the same as the external buffer's size.
+• If the current buffer's life-cycle is managed externally (e.g., was set using SetBuffer(TChar*,integer,integer,lang::Responsibility) with parameter responsibility being Responsibility::KeepWithSender), this method will replace the buffer by a new one, even if the new requested size is the same as the external buffer's size.
 In other words, the only case when this method does not replace the current buffer is when the current buffer's life-cycle is (already) internally managed and it has the same size than what is requested.

-• In this C++ version of ALib , the true allocation size is one character larger than what is given with parameter newCapacity .
+• In this C++ version of ALib, the true allocation size is one character larger than what is given with parameter newCapacity.
 This allows method Terminate to add a termination character without checking (and eventually reallocating and copying) an internally managed buffer.

 Any method of this class that extends the length of the string will directly or indirectly invoke this method, when the current buffer size is not sufficient.
-If a future string length, which is the result of more than one concatenation of data to an AString is predictable, then it is advisable to reserve the allocated size prior to performing the planned concatenations, by invoking this method.
+If a future string length, which is the result of more than one concatenation of data to an AString is predictable, then it is advisable to reserve the allocated size before performing the planned concatenations, by invoking this method.
 This is to avoid unnecessary allocations and data copy operations.

 Such warnings can be switched off using method DbgDisableBufferReplacementWarning.
 For example, in some situation it might be taken into account that instances of derived type LocalString sometimes may grow more than average and in such case a heap-allocated buffer replaces a local one.
 By placing a call to method DbgDisableBufferReplacementWarning, the code explicitly hints to that possibility and is well readable.
 In release-compilations no warnings are issued and method DbgDisableBufferReplacementWarning is optimized out.